sbielmann/yaapsu/README.md

 ## Case

-Made with OpenSCAD, see file openscad/psucase.scad, resulting STL files and some pictures may be downloaded here: TODO
+Made with OpenSCAD, see file openscad/psucase.scad, resulting STL files and some pictures may be downloaded here: https://www.thingiverse.com/thing:3014342

 ## Parts